 It used to take around four weeks from the date of submission to hear back from HMRC once an SEIS/EIS advance assurance application had been submitted.
 However, towards the end of July 2019 we were informed that it is now HMRC’s policy to take at least / around 45 working days before responding to an advance assurance application.
 We feel that this increased length of time is partly due to the new level of subjectivity and HMRC discretion introduced by the ‘risk to capital condition’ in 2018.

-Despite this, since being informed of the change in policy we have still seen some advance assurance and compliance statement applications being accepted in less time, the record so far for us being 5 working days from submission.
+Despite this, since being informed of the change in policy we have still seen some advance assurance and compliance statement applications being accepted in less time, the record so far for us being 2 working days from submission (for an application we made two days before the 2020 Easter break during the Covid-19 lockdown).
 A much faster turnaround (of between a week to two weeks) is becoming more usual since HMRC introduced their compulsory SEIS and EIS checklists in October 2019 (which if completed correctly presumably make HMRC’s job easier), although for any complex applications involving grey areas of the law expect it to take longer to hear back from HMRC.